forthy42/net2o/wiki/squid.md

 previous block's hash as starting key for the hash calculation, so that they contribute to the unchangeable chain, and can't be moved to any other fake chain (they won't verify there).
-Furthermore, each transaction (despite anonymous) adds to the trust value: more transactions in one block means that it is more trustworthy, because more people found its way to this branch of BlockChain reality.
+Furthermore, each transaction (despite being anonymous) adds to the trust value: more transactions in one block means that it is more trustworthy, because more people found its way to this branch of BlockChain reality.